Yocracra/VERA/README.md

 ## Overview

-This project uses Docker Compose to provide a consistent ROS (Robot Operating System) development environment with GUI support for both Linux and Windows users.
+This project uses Docker Compose and a custom Dockerfile to provide a consistent ROS Jazzy + Gazebo Harmonic development environment with GUI support for both Linux and Windows users.
+All dependencies and common dev tools are pre-installed in the image for fast, reproducible setup.
 Environment variables are managed via a `.env` file, which is unique to each developer and not committed to the repository.

 ---